 |Tempura style lotus root with camembert cheese.
 Photo courtesy: jetalone|

 Chinese uses the root in soups, stuffing, stir-fries, etc., especially in Cantonese style cooking.

 The symptoms of infestation may include stomach pain, vomiting, diarrhea, fever, and intestinal obstruction.
-Thorough washing and cooking under the steam destroys its larvae.
+Thorough washing and cooking under the steam can destroy its larvae.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Lotus root.
-Visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.